ece362-purdue/proton-labs/lab0-intro/README.md

 In your upcoming labs, you will include a code object that gets built along with your C code, typically called "autotest.o".
 This provides (in other labs) an autotester that you can use to test individual functions and generate a confirmation code that you will submit with your code.
 In this lab, it's simply a shell that executes some functions - just to get you familiar with how it works so you know how to use it for the following labs.

-In this step, we will have you add the autotest file to your PlatformIO project.
-In the other labs, we will provide you with the PlatformIO project with the autotester included.
+In this step, we will have you add the autotest file to your the Pico Extension project.
+In the other labs, we will provide you with the Pico Extension project with the autotester included.

 Download the `autotest.o` file [here](../../../raw/main/lab0-intro/autotest.o) and place it in the `src` directory of your project.